DARPA-ASKEM/terarium/packages/taskrunner/README.md

 Everything is setup in the `docker-compose-taskrunner.yml` for local development.
 The docker-compose entries use the *builder* image and volume mounts the taskrunner directories into the running container.
 Both the java `taskrunner` package and the python repos will automatically pickup and local changes and hotswap accordingly.

+This also runs an auxiliary container called `taskrunner-dev-builer` which re-builds the java code on changes.

+**NOTE: When starting these local images, it takes about a minute or so to build and start the java taskrunner.**

 # Building docker images:

 From `terarium` root: